UNIV. OF HOUSTON (Texas) (BA, Political Sci., CUM LAUDE)

 U. NC-CHAPEL HILL; U. WISCONSIN-MADISON (M.P.A. & M.U.P.)
 (Graduate Coursework)

 My subject specialty areas include Public Speaking, Political Science (American Domestic and State Government), Government and Politics (Limited International), Sociology, (most) Social Sciences, American History (AP Level), Thesis/College Essay Writing; Statistics (certain methods, data collection, presentations, social sciences focus), Masters ("Capstone")/Doctoral-level Dissertation Papers and Projects, Ecology, Environmental Governmental Performance, Geography, (some) SAT and ACT Verbal and Writing, Marketing Research, e-Governance (published academic journal article), PowerPoint, Workplace Project Management.
 [I'm not a Reading tutor, its hoped one can write, read, understand 6th-8th grade level English beforehand seeing me, thank you].

 I now use my experiences to help national and international students, professionals and academics, to do well in their coursework, presentations and conversations.
 As a freelance contractor, scheduling is flexible if given ample notice.
 Please message me, let me know your situation (I often ask a few questions before we meet so to make sure you get to your goals!)

---PARENTS: Prefer student that's 12 years of age and older, or with middle school" education and beyond attainment-- thank you.
+--PARENTS: Prefer your child/teen to be at least 12 years of age, with 6-8 grade "middle school" education attainment-- thank you.